Many external agencies offer grants, scholarships, fellowships, and loans to help students study abroad.

 API awards approximately $400,000 in scholarships annually to study abroad students accepted to their programs.
 These scholarships range from $250 to $1,000 per student.

-The International Student Exchange Program (ISEP) is accepting nominations from U.S. member institutions for student scholarships through the The New York Community Trust-Annette Kade Fund.
+The International Student Exchange Program (ISEP) is accepting nominations from U.S. member institutions for student scholarships through The New York Community Trust-Annette Kade Fund.

-Grants will be awarded to U.S. ISEP spring semester participants in order to encourage students with a genuine interest in study abroad who do not have sufficient financial resources, to apply for placements in France, Germany, Austria, and Switzerland.
+Grants will be awarded to U.S. ISEP Spring semester participants in order to encourage students with a genuine interest in study abroad who do not have sufficient financial resources, to apply for placements in France, Germany, Austria, and Switzerland.
 The target audience for these scholarships is students wishing to pursue study at one of the German or French language programs within the ISEP member institutions.
 The award criteria for the scholarships include academic background, des

 $2,000 Scholarships are available for semester and full year students ( 2 available per year)